Yes to Diversity, Equity, and Inclusion — But What about the Action Required for...

 A healthy and successful organization is built on diverse skills, competencies, experiences, and backgrounds.
 Each organizational member plays a role in nurturing an inclusive work culture.

-Diversity, equity, and inclusion (DEI) are critical issues for organizations of all sizes across industries.
+Diversity, equity, and inclusion (DEI) are critical issues across industries for organizations of all sizes.
 They support successful growth by enabling a better understanding of customers and communities and fostering innovation capability and creativity through diverse perspectives and competencies.

 By the end of the program, you will be able to recognize the individual and organizational factors supporting diversity and inclusion.
 You will also get practical tools to support implementing and designing a diversity, equity, and inclusion strategy in your organization.